How-to Guide: clang-format

 direnv

-) that allows you to automatically load and unload
+(brew install direnv) that allows you to automatically load and unload

-environment variables based on $PWD
+environment variables based on $PWD using a .envrc file.

-As an example, here's my .envrc
+As an example, here's my .envrc that adds clang-format v14 to the path

-when I'm working on EAMxx
+when I'm working on EAMxx.

 PATH_add /opt/homebrew/opt/llvm@14/bin/clang-format